\"Writing.Com

 This is a poetry review from ** Image ID #1988714 Unavailable **

-Hi there Yellow Rose
+Hi there Yellow Rose Author Icon

-*Bird* I am reviewing your piece as part of "Invalid Item and "Invalid Item's participation in the "King's Landing updating competition.
+*Bird* I am reviewing your piece as part of "Invalid ItemOpen in new Window. and "Invalid ItemOpen in new Window.'s participation in the "King's Landing updating Open in new Window. competition.

 *Vignette1* Personal Impression: This is a poem about an annual event which takes place at an old 'mission'.
 I'm thinking that the Priest responsible for this place, back in the day, was named Father Serra.